With Treatment

-Centerstone is treatment facility located at 1803 North Jackson Street in the 37388 zip code in Tullahoma, TN that offers medication-assisted substance use treatment.
-It accepts people with trauma and people with co-occurring substance use and mental disorders into its treatment service.
+Centerstone is treatment center located at 1803 North Jackson Street in the 37388 zip code in Tullahoma, TN that offers medication-assisted treatment for addiction.
+It accepts people with trauma and people with co-occurring substance use and mental disorders into its treatment program.
 Centerstone provides naltrexone administration and relapse prevention from naltrexone to children and adolescents.
-Some of the treatment approaches used by Centerstone consist of rational emotive behavioral therapy, cognitive behavioral therapy and substance use counseling.
+Some of the treatment approaches used by Centerstone consist of relapse prevention, dialectical behavior therapy and rational emotive behavioral therapy.

 Address: 1803 North Jackson Street, Tullahoma, TN 37388